BrentGrammer/Pic_Searcher_App/README.md

 Languages Used: PHP, SQL, HTML

 Tasks/Goals to Complete:
-- Add functionality to update the anchor alt attribute to the new user updated descriptions
+- Add functionality to update the anchor alt attribute to the new user updated descriptions (may be abandoned in favor of matching user queries with description column in the pics table)
 - Create search functionality to search the 'description' column of the database table and display the matching image
 - Use FULLTEXT() searching in the database description column to match user input query.
 - Style UI and forms